goliatone/go-cms/docs/CMS_ENTITIES.md

     definition_id     UUID NOT NULL REFERENCES block_definitions(id),
     configuration     JSONB NOT NULL DEFAULT '{}'::JSONB,
     is_global         BOOLEAN DEFAULT FALSE,
+    created_by        UUID NOT NULL,
+    updated_by        UUID NOT NULL,
+    deleted_at        TIMESTAMPTZ,
     created_at        TIMESTAMP NOT NULL DEFAULT NOW(),
     updated_at        TIMESTAMP NOT NULL DEFAULT NOW() );